awosoga/CMSAC_2022/README.md

 basketball with some slight modifications and estimations.

-* Effective Field Goal Percentage (eFG%) calculates how efficiently a team scores, adjusting for the extra value gained from a 3-point shot versus a 2-point shot. eFG% = FG+0.5(3P)
+* Effective Field Goal Percentage (eFG%) calculates how efficiently a team scores, adjusting for the extra value gained from a 3-point shot versus a 2-point shot. $eFG = FG+0.5(3P)/FGA$
-FGA
 * Turnover Percentage (TOV%) measures the percentage of a team’s possessions that end in a turnover.
-Since possessions are not officially tracked in U SPORTS boxscores, estimates with good empirical accuracy are used in their place: POSS ≈ FGA+0.44× FTA − OFF + TO [3].
-TOV % = TO
+Since possessions are not officially tracked in U SPORTS boxscores, estimates with good empirical accuracy are used in their place: $POSS ≈ FGA+0.44×FTA − OFF + TO$ [3]. $TOV = TO /POSS$

-POSS
-* Offensive Rebound Percentage (ORB%) is defined as the percentage of offensive rebounds that a team obtains out of total available rebounds from missed field goal attempts and free throws.
-ORB% = OFF
+* Offensive Rebound Percentage (ORB%) is defined as the percentage of offensive rebounds that a team obtains out of total available rebounds from missed field goal attempts and free throws. $ORB = OFF / TOT$
-TOT
 * Free Throw Factor (FTF%), the percentage of “free" points a team gets per field goal attempt.
-It underscores the conventional wisdom that the ability to get to the line does not have much bearing if a team is not proficient at making free throws.
-FTF% = FT FGA
+It underscores the conventional wisdom that the ability to get to the line does not have much bearing if a team is not proficient at making free throws. $FTF = FT/FGA$

 The rest of the paper is organized in the following manner.
 The Four Factors of Basketball will be used in Section 2 on U SPORTS team data to model a team’s expected win percentage,